Monthly market trends commentary is written by Philip Shaw, B.Sc. (Agr.), M.Sc.

 Commodity Specific Comments

-The December 2016 March 2017 corn futures spread is currently at -.1025 cents, which is considered neutral.
-The December contracts remain priced in the lower 3% of the five-year price distribution range.
-Seasonally, corn futures tend to trend down through the first week of October.
+The December 2016 March 2017 corn futures spread is -9.5 cents as of October 14th, which is considered neutral.
+The December contract is currently priced in the lower 10% of the five-year price distribution range.
+Seasonally, the five-year seasonal index shows that corn futures tend to trend up through the first week of November.

-The November 2000 16 January 2017 soybean futures spread is -.0525 per bushel, which is considered bullish.
+The November 2016 January 2017 soybean futures spread is it -7.75 cents, which is considered neutral.
 The November contract is currently priced in the lower 20% of the last five-year price distribution range.
-Seasonally, the soybean futures market tends to trend down through the first week of October.
+Seasonally, the soybean futures market tends to trend up through the first week of November.

 The Bottom Line (cont.)